 - Discussions of historical, literary, and theatrical texts that pertain to the migrant experiences under consideration (Mexican, Chinese, Afghan, Vietnamese, Iranian, Filipino);

-- Participation in colloquia intended to deepen our understanding and appreciation of the texts and topics of the institute;
+- Participation in theatre workshops and colloquia intended to deepen our understanding and appreciation of the texts and topics of the institute;

 - The creation of a classroom lesson plan and a literary or historical piece related to the topics of our institute, made in consultation with Institute faculty and uploaded to this website three weeks after the conclusion of the Institute;